SECTION 1 - INTRODUCTION

 If any provision of the Agreement, in its current form or as may be amended, is found to be invalid, or unenforceable for any reason, only the invalid portion(s) of the provision shall be severed and the remaining terms and provisions shall remain in full force and effect and shall be construed as if such invalid, or unenforceable provision never comprised a part of the Agreement.

-To become a VIMA Associate, each applicant must:
+To become a VIMA independent business owner, each applicant must:

 A. Be of the age of majority in his or her state of residence;